lucaselblanc/pollardsrho/README.md

 ## Description

  This repository contains an implementation of Pollard’s Rho algorithm for solving the Elliptic Curve Discrete Logarithm Problem (ECDLP) on the secp256k1 curve.
 The objective is to recover the scalar k from the relation H = k * G, where G is the curve generator and H is a public point.

  The algorithm executes high-speed pseudo-random walks over the secp256k1 group using an R-adding walk iteration function.
 It utilizes a table of 2048 pre-computed steps and a MurmurHash3-based avalanche function to determine state transitions, maintaining the algebraic representation `R = a * G + b * H`.
-The scalars are probabilistically distributed within a specific key range, optimizing the collision search for O(√K) complexity rather than the full O(√N).
+The scalars are initially probabilistically distributed within a specific ```key_range```, optimizing collision search for an initial probability distribution in O(√K) instead of the general distribution for the entire group O(√N), and as points are multiplied on the curve, walkers may eventually exceed ```key_range```, since the search in Pollard's rho algorithm is blind, and for the algorithm it does not matter in which scalar area the points actually are, as long as the walkers maintain their linear congruence relations for the group N.

  When two independent walkers encounter the same group element (a collision) with distinct coefficient pairs `(a, b)`, it yields a linear congruence modulo the group order `N`, allowing for the immediate recovery of the private key with the calculation of d through mod inversion.
 To maximize throughput and enable massive parallelization, the implementation employs a Distinguished Points (DP) strategy, where only points meeting a specific bit-mask criteria are stored in a high-concurrency hash map.
 This allows multiple CPU threads to traverse different paths simultaneously with minimal memory overhead.
 The system is specifically tuned for the secp256k1 curve and requires a Bitcoin public key as the target.

 ## Distinguished Points (DP)

  The Distinguished Points strategy is a memory-saving filter.
 Instead of storing every step of the walk (which would crash your RAM), the algorithm only saves points that satisfy a specific condition: the first d bits of the X-coordinate must be zero.
 When two walkers hit the same DP, a collision is found and the private key is recovered. ​The Trade-off: More DP bits = Less RAM used, but slower collision detection.
 Fewer DP bits = Faster detection, but higher RAM consumption.

 #### Delay Of Distinguished Points

  When a walker begins traversing a path already explored by another walker, a collision will be delayed if the distinguished points filter condition is not met for both walkers.
 The delay will be overcome after the distinct points are recorded in the dp table.
 The higher the dp value, the greater the delay for a collision to be detected and recorded by the hashmap.
 To mitigate this, it would be necessary to disable the dp filter, but this would cause excessive RAM usage and would not be worth the effort.
 This delay is a necessary evil when using distinct points.

 Theoretical Calculus: